Traveling waves and homogeneous fragmentation: Discussion

 \subsection{Additive martingales}

-In the setting of both BBM and BRW, a key element to the analysis of (\ref{E: classicalTW}) and (\ref{E: BRW TW }) has been the study of certain `additive' martingales; cf. \cite{mckean:application_bbm_kpp, neveu, chauvin, BK97, Ha, kyp AIHP}.
-In the current setting, these martingales are defined as follows. \begin{definition}\rm For all $p >\underline{p}$ we define
+In the setting of both BBM and BRW, a key element to the analysis of (\ref{E: classicalTW}) and (\ref{E: BRW TW }) has been the study of certain ``additive'' martingales; cf. \cite {mckeanapplicationbbmkpp,neveu,chauvin,BK97,Ha,kypAIHP}.
+In the current setting, these martingales are defined as follows: \begin{definition} For all $p >\underline{p}$ we define the \textit{additive martingale}